-You want to leave the best possible impression, so here’s a few ideas and a little advice on how to handle it:
+You want to leave the best possible impression, so here are a few ideas and a little advice on how to handle it:

-1. Need less to say, it is important to be prepared.
-Ideally you should bring two contrasting works (how about Bach and Brahms, or Mozart and Sibelius) - I usually let the student pick the first piece.
+1. Needless to say, it is important to be prepared.
+Ideally, you should bring two contrasting works (how about Bach and Brahms, or Mozart and Sibelius) – I usually let the student pick the first piece.
 Hearing someone play two contrasting pieces shows if there’s a sensitivity in someone’s playing towards style and character.
-It can very well be that a try out lesson is much shorter than a normal lesson, so don’t take it personal in case you get stopped after a few minutes.
+It can very well be that a try-out lesson is much shorter than a normal lesson, so don’t take it personally in case you get stopped after a few minutes.
 From a teacher’s view: you hear quite immediately if someone’s talented, even if they’re nervous or not warmed up ...